Étienne Dedroog

 Étienne Dedroog (born 1971), known as The Lodgers' Killer, is a Belgian criminal and serial killer, responsible for killing a woman in France and the double murder of a Flemish couple.
 He is also suspected of another murder in Spain.
 Dedroog was sentenced to life imprisonment for the double murder, 25 years for the France murder and is currently being investigated for the Spain killing.

 Biography

 Not much is known about Dedroog's early life, but it was known that he was very attached to his mother.
-When she died in 2007, at the same time period he was getting a divorce, Dedroog experienced a mental breakdown the following year.
+When she died in 2007, at the same time he was getting a divorce, Dedroog experienced a mental breakdown the following year.
 According to reports from psychiatrists and psychologists, he has a "psychopathic personality", referring to his morbid egocentrism and tendency to manipulate others.

 Murders

 Véronique Crettaz

 Before settling in Crettaz's rural B&B home in Bouchet, Dedroog committed fuel fraud, as well as scamming tens of hotels and B&Bs in Châteauneuf-du-Pape, Carpentras, Vedène and Caderousse.
 On 11 October 2011 he killed the 57-year-old by cutting her external carotid artery, before stealing her credit cards and escaping in her car towards Spain.